Searching for binge-worthy podcasts to listen to while on your road trip?

 Maybe you don’t want to listen to true crime podcasts while on your road trip to the middle of nowhere, or maybe you do.

-Canadian True Crime is my favourite true crime podcast, and I actively keep up with every single episode that comes out.
+Canadian True Crime is one of my favourite true crime podcasts, and I actively keep up with every single episode that comes out.

 Kristi Lee and her team do an incredible job of telling true crime stories based in Canada, some of which you may have heard of and some that might be totally news to you.